lynchcm/MicroHugo/content/resource-centre/spreading-the-word/Why Small Businesses Need Social Media.md

 Being active on social media shows you to be an active, energetic modern company — all qualities potential customers value and want to work with.

 ## Prepare for Paid Advertising

 When you do have a bit of spare revenue to put into marketing, a strong social media presence will help improve your return on investment.

 You’ll already have an established audience with a low level of awareness that you can build on with ads.

-You can also use the retargeting technologies built into many social platforms, like Facebook pixel, to identify and reach customers that were the most interested in your business, making sure your first paid campaign is a success.
+You can also use the retargeting technologies built into many social platforms, like Facebook Pixel, to identify and reach customers that were the most interested in your business, making sure your first paid campaign is a success.